dezok9/fall24-hw2/README.md

 ## Requirements
 1. Clone this repository
-2. Create a new React project using the instructions from the lecture
+2. Create a new React project using the instructions from the lecture (DON'T FORGET TO ADD A FOLDER FOR YOUR REACT PROJECT TO GO IN!!)
 3. Create a clone (mockup) of your Instagram profile using React 👩🏾‍💻
 4. Submit by making a commit AND ADDING A PICTURE/VIDEO TO THE COMMIT SECTION 🥳